Common Causes

 Nail fungus can come in many forms.
 It can attack people of all ages and can target one area or multiple areas of the body.
 However, there are ways that make you more of a prime candidate for infectious disease.
 Below are just a few ways and risk factors that will cause this:

-2. Perspiration: Sweat and clamminess are just the places nail fungus like to thrive off of.
+2. Perspiration: Sweat and clamminess are just the places nail fungus likes to thrive.
 Make sure to keep your feet as clean and dry as possible at all costs.

 4. Humidity: Humid environments cause a moistening in the air and atmosphere around them.
 Jobs like bartending or dishwashing or housekeeping will make your hands warmer and give light to fungi.